capillariesio/capillaries/doc/qna.md

 Q. What kind of data providers can I use as data source?
 What media the results can be written to?

-A. At the moment, Capillaries can only read and write CSV files.
+A. At the moment, Capillaries can only read and write CSV and Parquet files.
 It can read from:
 - local file system
 - http/https
 - [sftp](./glossary.md#sftp-uris) URIs